Finding the Law of the Micro-States and Small Jurisdictions of Europe

 The following list is in no particular order:

 Cases of foreign and international interest may be reported in the International Law Reports.
 Llrx.com has a number of research guides, both by country and by subject.
-(Because of the short life span of web pages, readers confronted with a “404 Not Found” message or an obsolete page should run a search engine query using appropriate key words.)
+(Because of the short life span of web pages, readers confronted with a “404 Not Found” message or an obsolete page should run a search engine query using appropriate keywords or the original URL in the Wayback Machine.)

 14. Other Sources of Laws of the Jurisdictions under Review